9QIX/Google-Cybersecurity-Certification-Notes/V. Assets, Threats and Vulnerabilities/Week 2/I. Safeguard information.md

 Least privilege greatly reduces the likelihood of a successful attack by connecting specific resources to specific users and placing limits on what they can do.
 It's an important security control that should be applied to any asset.
 Clearly defining who or what your users are is usually the first step of implementing least privilege effectively.

-**Note:** Least privilege is closely related to another fundamental security principle, the _separation of duties—_a security concept that divides tasks and responsibilities among different users to prevent giving a single user complete control over critical business functions.
+**Note:** Least privilege is closely related to another fundamental security principle, the **[[separation of duties]]**—a security concept that divides tasks and responsibilities among different users to prevent giving a single user complete control over critical business functions.
 You'll learn more about separation of duties in a different reading about identity and access management.

 ## Determining access and authorization